Published in: 2012

 Wendland, C., Dankelman, I., Ruben, C., Kunze, I., Sommer, M., Mbalo, D. (2012).
 Integrating a gender perspective in sustainable sanitation - Factsheet of Working Group 7b.
 Sustainable Sanitation Alliance (SuSanA)

-Community, rural and schools (with gender aspects) (WG7) English Factsheets and policy briefs Publications by SuSanA Publications by SuSanA
+English Factsheets and policy briefs Publications by SuSanA Publications by SuSanA Sustainable WASH in institutions and gender equality (WG7)

 Share this page on